gia-lexa/fast-api-rate-limiter/README.md

 ```

 ## Algorithm Choices
-Each algorithm is optimized for different use cases:
+Each algorithm is optimized for different use cases.
+The current main.py implements Leaky Bucket, but earlier commits of that file show the implementations of Fixed Window and Sliding Window.

 - **Fixed Window** – Simple but allows bursts at window edges
 - **Sliding Window** – More accurate, avoids bursts
+- **Leaky Bucket** – Ensures a **smooth** request flow
 - **Token Bucket** – Allows short bursts while enforcing long-term limits
-- **Leaky Bucket** – Ensures a **smooth** request flow

 ## Performance Benchmarks
 ```